 Meaning and contribution

 The work of a forensic psychologists is incredibly meaningful: they play a crucial role in the legal and justice systems to ensure the people are fairly convicted, but also that they are fairly treated, rehabilitated and cared for.
 They also provide support to victims of crime, which is very meaningful.
 Overall, the work of a forensic psychologists makes a great contribution to society.

 Forensic psychologists can work long hours.
 At entry-level positions, there will often be a strict working schedule.
 As you get more experience, you may have more control over your schedule but you will have more responsibility and trickier cases, so it may take up even more time.

 You will thrive in a career as a forensic psychologist if you are someone who has sympathy for both criminals and victims, who has patience, enjoys working in fast-paced environments and can work in stressful situations.

-If you are self-motivated, are willing to commit to education, prefers to have variety in their work and wants to work in a thrilling profession in the legal justice system, then we think you’ll thrive in a career as a forensic psychologist.
+If you are self-motivated, are willing to commit to education, prefer to have variety in your work and wants to work in a thrilling profession in the legal justice system, then we think you’ll thrive in a career as a forensic psychologist.